alyssoncs/Kotest-KMP-Setup/README.md

 This repo is a **Kotlin Multiplatform (KMP)** template focused on **setting up Kotest** in a multiplatform library.

-It includes a minimal, working test setup across typical KMP source sets (for example: `commonTest`, `jvmTest`, `androidHostTest`) so you can copy the configuration into your own project.
+It includes a minimal, working test setup across typical KMP source sets (for example: `commonTest`, `iosTest`, `jvmTest`, `androidHostTest`) so you can copy the configuration into your own project.

 > Note: the repo contains two modules that differ only in how JVM tests are executed (Kotest task vs JUnit Platform).
 Details are below.